Marc B. Nathanson: Philanthropy

 The Jane and Marc Nathanson Family Foundation invests charitably and sponsors scientific studies into environmental problems like water shortages and usage efficiency.
 They are also known for being early supporters of AIDS victims during the early years of the epidemic.
 At UCLA an endowment produced their namesake Jane and Marc Nathanson Family Professor in Psychiatry chair.

 On January 20, 2015, LACMA received eight pieces of modern and contemporary art from Nathanson and his wife, Jane (who is also a LACMA trustee and a founder and trustee of the Museum of Contemporary Art, Los Angeles); the gift was estimated at over $50 million.
 The works include Andy Warhol's Two Marilyns silkscreen, James Rosenquist's Portrait of the Scull Family, George Segal's Laundromat, Gilbert and George's Falling, Frank Stella's La Columba Ladra, Julian Schnabel's Fox Farm Painting X, Roy Lichtenstein's Interior with Three Hanging Lamps, Damien Hirst's And Death Will Have His Day and 10 gelatin silver prints.

 Recognition

 Nathanson is a member of the Cable TV Hall of Fame and in 1994 he was Inc. Magazines Entrepreneur of the Year.
-According to the Milken Institute, "Nathanson is a recipient of Global Green's Millennium Award and the Environmental Media Association's Lifetime Achievement Award for his environmental work."
+According to the Milken Institute, "Nathanson is a recipient of Global Green's Millennium Award and the Environmental Media Association's Lifetime Achievement Award for his environmental work.
+In June of 2024, Mr. Nathanson gave the University of Denver commencement speech where over 12,000 graduates and family attended."

 Personal life

-In 1967, Nathanson married Jane Falleck, a psychologist and philanthropist, whom he met in college.
+In 1967, Nathanson married Jane Fallek, a psychologist and philanthropist, whom he met in college.
 They have two sons, Adam and David, and a daughter, Nicole.
-Adam is married to actor Lauren Waisbren in 2010 and is the founder of radio station owner and operator Mapleton Communications.
+Adam is married to Lauren Waisbren in 2010 and is the CEO of real estate company Mapleton Investments.
+They also have a son named Henry.
 David is head of business development for Fox Sports and is married to Sabina Spigel.
+They had a daughter named Nina in 2010.